moetunes/Some_sorta_bar/Readme.md

 *e.g.* conky | some_sorta_bar

-###Text can be aligned in blocks and alignment is set in the text by marking the *start* and *where it is to be split* with an ampersand and L, C or R
+###Text can be aligned in blocks and alignment is set in the text by marking the text *where it is to be split* with an ampersand and C or R to have the text centered or right aligned

 *e.g.* To have the text right aligned